-The purpose of tonight's meeting is to provide an overview of the project and update the public on the study's progress.
+The purpose of this virtual public outreach is to provide an overview of the project and update the public on the study's progress.
 We'll also present alternatives that have been evaluated and obtain your feedback and input on the remaining alternatives.